-Much like Eameses’ past installations, they surrounded the furniture with a variety of unexpected objects: a Mexican piñata, a wooden sculpture of a whale from the Pacific Northwest, a wall of seed packets purchased at a local nursery, shells, Indian kites and reels, desert flora, flowers, plants, and table accessories.
+Similar to installations completed prior by the Eameses, the furniture in the showroom was surrounded by a variety of unexpected objects: a Mexican piñata, a wooden sculpture of a whale from the Pacific Northwest, a wall of seed packets purchased at a local nursery, shells, Indian kites and reels, desert flora, flowers, and plants.

 On one wall, the entire Herman Miller catalog was mounted page by page.
-The objective was to create an “attitude” for a home or office by the use of objects and images—instead of merely setting up a lifeless display for a kitchen or living area.
+The objective was to create an “attitude” for a home or office by using objects and images instead of setting up a static display for a kitchen or living area.

 Today, Herman Miller’s Los Angeles Showroom has been relocated to a newer structure in Culver City.
-The Eames Office-designed building is still intact in terms of its facade and most structural features, but is currently endangered and slated for either redevelopment or demolition.
+The windowed facade of the Eames Office-designed building is still intact, but it is currently endangered and slated for either redevelopment or demolition.

 Browse a curated selection of Eames Office products we think you’ll love